nmshd/rust-crypto/CONTRIBUTION.md

 ### README

-The README of the subprojects should describe how to build and test the subprojects.
+The README of the subprojekts should describe how to build and test the subprojekts.